27 Business Email Examples & Templates You Should Try in 2025

 Newsletter Template

-As you know email is 40x more effective in acquiring customers vs. social media.
-Growing your email list is a no brainer for any business.
+As you know, email is 40x more effective in acquiring customers than social media.
+Growing your email list is a no-brainer for any business.
 Knowing what to send them is something I always struggle with.
-I usually turn to this article from Vengage which shares 67+ examples and tips to write your own newsletter template.
+I usually turn to this article from Vengage, which shares 67+ examples and tips for writing your newsletter template.

-When I first started with email marketing I did not have something like this in front of me and as a result made similar mistakes over and over again.
+When I first started with email marketing, I did not have something like this in front of me, and as a result, I made similar mistakes over and over again.

-I like this guide from GetResponce because it’s narrated by a real person, there is an audio component of the guide which is really nice.
+I like this GetResponse guide because it’s narrated by a real person and has an audio component, which is really lovely.

-This guide from GetResponse will help you get your feet wet when it comes to email marketing, if you’re new to this practice this is a great post to start with.
+This guide will help you get your feet wet when it comes to email marketing.
+If you’re new to this practice, this is a great post to start with.

 25 Emails that Target Each Stage of the Customer Lifecycle

 These 25 emails cover every stage of the customer lifecycle.
-Reference it when you’re stuck for ideas and need some guidance.
+Refer to them when you need ideas or guidance.

 [Benchmark] What’s a Good Email Open and Click Rate?